posita/dyce/docs/contrib.md

 ```

 The helper script is really only there to help folks get their feet wet who don’t already manage their own virtual environments.
-The above is essentially equivalent to the following (with some additional checking):
+The above is essentially equivalent to the following (with some additional checking).

 ```sh
 % …/path/to/python -m virtualenv .venv || …/path/to/python -m venv .venv